doocs/leetcode/solution/1400-1499/1403.Minimum Subsequence in Non-Increasing Order/README_EN.md

 <pre>
 <strong>Input:</strong> nums = [4,4,7,6,7]
 <strong>Output:</strong> [7,7,6]
 <strong>Explanation:</strong> The subsequence [7,7] has the sum of its elements equal to 14 which is not strictly greater than the sum of elements not included (14 = 4 + 4 + 6).
 Therefore, the subsequence [7,6,7] is the minimal satisfying the conditions.
-Note the subsequence has to be returned in non-decreasing order.
+Note the subsequence has to be returned in non-increasing order.
 </pre>

 <p>&nbsp;</p>